rayct/zet/docs/1016/README.md

 **Upcoming Project - August 2023**

 Creating a full-fledged URL shortener with a SQL database and API involves several components.
-For simplicity, I'll guide you through building a basic version using Flask as the web framework, SQLite as the database, and a RESTful API to interact with the URL shortener.
-Note that this implementation is meant for learning purposes and may not be suitable for production use.
+For simplicity, I'll guide you through building a basic version using `Flask` as the web framework, `SQLite` as the database, and a `RESTful API` to interact with the URL shortener.
+Note! that this implementation is meant for learning purposes and may not be suitable for production use.

 ## Implementation 1 - Python